plabon-asad/os-config/README.md

  - Open it by text editor, edit it and save it.
  - After that reload this by terminal: `source ~/.zshrc` - (zshrc means which bash_profile are using)

+## Environment Variable Set
+Here you will get some more helpful info, [Link...](https://developer.android.com/tools/variables#set)

 ## Linux setup by WSL in Windows-11

 Trying to config [Ubuntu](https://ubuntu.com/) without leaving Winodows by [WSL(Windows Subsystem for Linux)](https://ubuntu.com/wsl)